Exchange programme

 Who can apply?

-Most subjects are open to all business students.
-Although we will welcome you with the respect befitting a king or queen, we need to inform you that some more specialised courses require preliminary knowledge or skills in all fields of Business Administration, Commercial Sciences and Management.
+Although we will welcome you with the respect befitting a king or queen, we need to inform you that some more specialised courses require preliminary knowledge or skills in all fields of:

 Only students selected in the framework of an Interinstitutional Agreement can be accepted.